Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination

-The appearance of {\bf not small negative} contributions in the expressions for R(s) are responsible for the appearance of the observed by us tendency of growth of the extracted values of the QCD coupling constant $\alpha_s$ in the process of applications of the truncated at different levels fixed order perturbation theory (FOPT) QCD approximations for R(s) in the energy region with $f=3$ numbers of active flavors.
-To be more definite, in the final part of this work we present the results, based on the combined fits of KEDR and the truncated BESIII experimental data
+The appearance of not small negative contributions in the expressions for R(s) are related with the negative contributions to the coefficients of R(s) of sizable kinematical $\pi^2$ effects and are responsible for the appearance of the observed by us tendency of growth of the extracted values of the QCD coupling constant $\alpha_s$ in the process of applications of the truncated, at different levels, fixed order perturbation theory (FOPT) QCD approximations for R(s) in the energy region with $f=3$ numbers of active flavours.

-These results are closed to the ones obtained by the fits of only KEDR collaboration data.
-It is interesting, that the similar rising tendency of $\alpha_s(M_Z)$ values , obtained while applying truncated FOPT perturbative considerations of semi-hadronic decay $\tau$-lepton decay width data , was also recently observed in Ref.\cite{Beneke:2025hlg} and was considered there as further argument in favor of the considerations of FOPT/CIPT studies in $\tau$-lepton channel.